-For self-employed borrowers whose incomes increase significantly over the course of the year, the tax return requirement means that they need to wait until the end of the year, after their returns are prepared, to benefit from the increase in income.
-Returning to the example above, if your monthly gross income increases significantly during the first six months of 2018, you need to wait until 2019, when your 2018 tax returns are prepared, to apply for a mortgage using the higher income amount.
+For self-employed borrowers whose incomes increase significantly over the course of the year, this guideline means that they need to wait until the following year, after their returns are filed, to benefit from the increase in income.
+Returning to the example above, if your monthly gross income increases significantly during the first six months of 2020, you likely need to wait until 2021, when your 2020 tax returns are prepared, to apply for a mortgage, if you want to use the higher income amount.

-Most borrowers would prefer not to wait to apply for a mortgage but they may not qualify for the loan amount they are seeking unless they wait for an additional year of tax returns.
+Most borrowers would prefer not to wait several months to apply for a mortgage but they may not qualify for the loan amount they want unless they have an additional year of tax returns.
 Even then, with a standard self-employed mortgage program, lenders average the prior two years so you do not receive the full benefit of your higher income.

-The downsides of a bank statement loan are that they typically charge a higher mortgage rate plus the qualification guidelines can be more restrictive in certain areas.
-For example, the required down payment for most bank statement loans is 10%, and significantly higher for borrowers with lower credit scores, as compared to the 3% down payment required for a conventional loan and the 3.5% down payment required for an FHA loan.
-Additionally, a higher mortgage rate reduces what size mortgage you can afford, so there is a trade off as compared to standard mortgage programs.
+The downsides of a bank statement loan are that they typically charge a higher mortgage rate plus the qualification guidelines can be more challenging in certain areas.
+For example, the required down payment for most bank statement programs is 10% or higher for borrowers with lower credit scores, as compared to the 3.0% or 3.5% down payment required for a conventional or FHA mortgage, respectively.
+Additionally, paying a higher interest rate reduces what size mortgage you can afford, so there is a trade off as compared to standard mortgage programs.

-You can also use our FREEandCLEAR Lender Directory to search for lenders by state, lender type and loan program.
-For example, you can search for lenders in your state that offer bank statement loans or mortgage for self-employed borrowers.
+You can also use the FREEandCLEAR Lender Directory to search by location and loan program.
+For example, you can search for top-rated lenders in your state that offer bank statement loans or mortgages for self-employed applicants.

 Review helpful tips and pointers for how to get a mortgage if you are self-employed including qualification guidelines and document requirements